Saturday, March 30, 2013

 Martin O'Neill remains calm ahead of Sunderland's home tie against Manchester United, despite missing key players.

-While the Black Cats are without leading goalscorer Steven Fletcher as well as captain Lee Cattermole through injury, O'Neill remains confident ahead of the game.
+While the Black Cats are without leading goalscorer Steven Fletcher as well as captain Lee Cattermole through injury, O'Neill remains confident ahead of the game."You have to do it, you have to overcome odds that sometimes seem as if they are stacked against you," he said.

 "There is a lot of spirit in the dressing room and that spirit alone might wrest a couple of points.